DaveyJH/ci-portfolio-two/README.md

 ***

 - Testing of internal and external links was done manually.
-All links directed to the intended location in the correct manor.
+All links directed to the intended location in the correct manner.
 - The challenge and default index settings were tested manually with all results as expected:
   - Empty colour balls were selected and checked for functionality.
   - Intended colours were selected and checked for correct placement.
-  - Colour balls with colours alrady chosen were selected to ensure operation of the clear selector.
+  - Colour balls with colours already chosen were selected to ensure the operation of the clear selector.
-  - Rows were completed to ensure the check result icon displayed.
+  - Rows were completed to ensure the check result icon was displayed.
   - Completed rows had a colour cleared to ensure the check result icon disappeared.
-  - `console.log(solution)` was used while checking correct result peg operation.
+  - `console.log(solution)` was used while checking the correct result peg operation by completing rows.
-  - Results we checked with all possible outcomes (number of white and black pegs).
+  - Results were checked with all possible outcomes (number of white and black pegs).
-  - The game was completed in various times, using various numbers of rows, to ensure correct function of the best score and time.
+  - The game was completed in various times, using various numbers of rows, to ensure the correct function of the best score and time.
   - The challenge was unsuccessful after 6 rows to ensure the loss condition worked correctly.
-  - The index game was unsuccessful after 7 rows to ensure new rows were addded correctly.
+  - The index game was unsuccessful after 7 rows to ensure new rows were added correctly.
   - The colour blind option was selected and tested.
   - The audio option was selected and tested for all audio instances.